Tag Archives: Starbucks

 Similarly, at Stanford University Hospital, designated areas show that ride share is now mainstream in California.

-While many view Uber and Lyft as modern conveniences replacing taxis, I see them as cafes such as Starbucks or Tim Hortons—another space where people talk.
-Over the past two months, I learned a lot about California from Uber drivers.
+While many view ride hailing services such as Uber and Lyft as modern conveniences replacing taxis, I see them as cafes such as Starbucks or Tim Hortons where people meet and talk.
+Over the past two months, I learned a lot about California from numerous drivers.

 Some drivers were quiet, but others shared their stories.
 One driver at San Jose said he worked as a software marketer for 20 years and remembered meeting Steve Jobs.
 Another driver at Mountain View worked two jobs to support his family.
 A driver in San Diego was a history teacher driving to make ends meet.
 Another in LA said he was preparing a birthday party for his son.

-In the US, many people do things by themselves.
-But inside an Uber or Lyft, there is a chance to meet someone and talk.
-It might help people feel less lonely, even for a short time.
+In the US, many people do things by themselves and might feel lonely.
+But inside these “moving cafes,” there is a chance to meet someone and talk.
+It might help people feel less lonely for a short time.

 Reference